 You may be so desperate for preparation, but nothing will work if you get worked out.
 We know there is a lot of work to do, and you do not have enough time to complete the whole thing.

 The thing is, if you get worked out and don’t have fun, then it will be more a disaster than actual preparation.
-So, knowing yourself and refreshen yourself will also be a part of your back to school procedures checklist.
+So, knowing yourself and seeking self improvement will also be a part of your back-to-school procedures checklist.

 Some relaxation, enjoyment, and recreation will not only help you in preparation but also will be crucial to your mental health.
 You will enjoy your classes and will be proactive after school starts.

 And, as for the fun part, you can get back into reading, play fun games with your family members, and get in contact with your old students in this pandemic.
 Try to be safe and have fun in your house.

 7. Meet with Your Fellow Teachers